maczg/hellokube-unict-examples/README.md

 See [docs](docs) for more details.

-### Demos
+### Contents

-- [kind](kind) contains relevant files to setup a local kubernetes cluster using kind.
+- [kind](kind) contains relevant files to set up a local kubernetes cluster using kind.

-- [00-voting-app](00-voting-app) contains a simple voting application composed by several microservices.
-It is used to demonstrate container concepts and kubernetes basic orchestration features.
+- [examples](examples) contains examples and PoC to demonstrate containers and kubernetes features.
+  - [voting-app](examples/voting-app) contains source and deployment file for two-option voting application.